 A few weeks ago, a single mother in South Carolina dropped off her 9-year-old daughter at a popular park, went to work, and then picked up the girl at the end of the day.
 The next day, she did the same thing.
 On the third day, authorities seized the girl, labeled her an abandoned child, and arrested the mother.

 When I presented this situation to the group of women I supervise at my lifeguarding job, their response was unanimous: authorities were in the right.
 The mother was irresponsible.
 Public parks are no longer safe spaces for children to fly solo.
 Just imagine what could have happened!
 Times have changed, they told me.
 The women, most of whom are parents, admitted that they enjoyed more freedom growing up than their children did.
 But that lack of supervision made sense decades ago, right?
 Things today just aren’t like they used to be.

 With the 24-hour news cycle pushing stories of shootings, kidnappings, and endless conflict overseas, it’s easy to buy into the idea that the world is growing more and more unstable every day.
-Rhetoric about the moral decline of America is as rampant as student debt at a private university, wannabe actors in California, or venereal disease in a brothel.
+Rhetoric about the moral decline of America is as rampant as student debt at a private university.

 But were the good ol’ days really so great?

 Turns out, the common perception of our dangerous world may be influenced more by crime shows and Nancy Grace than by reality.
 Take a look at the numbers.
 By most measures, the world is a better place than it was when your parents were growing up.
 We enjoy a safer, cleaner, freer country than ever before, and have every reason to believe the future will be just as rosy.

 Here are 15 reasons to be optimistic about modern life: